 Accounting guidance defines fair value as the exchange price that would be received for an asset or paid to transfer a liability in an orderly transaction between market participants in the principal or most advantageous market for the asset or liability.
 The fair value measurement is not an indication of liquidity.
 See Note 2, "Summary of Significant Accounting Policies" for additional information.

-Assets measured at fair value on a non-recurring basis at December 31 for each of the fair value hierarchy values are summarized below.
+The Association has no assets or liabilities measured at fair value on a recurring or non-recurring basis as of the years ended December 31, 2018, 2017, and 2016.